TIP OF THE DAY: Coleman Natural Pulled Pork & Ways To Use Pulled Pork

 But first came this cultural event:

 There they saw the Arawak natives building a smoky fire to smoke their game†.
-The Spanish, who brought pigs with them, used the process to smoked their meat.
+The Spanish, who brought pigs with them, used the process to smoke their meat.

 Later, as pork became a main meat for colonials in the Southern U.S., barbecue became a popular way to enjoy it.